Boochoo/SEN/project.md

 Depending on 3 different type of users, the user interface of SuperTrio will be displayed.
 First page for all 3 users will be same.
 It will be simply a page where they can login with username and password.
 Or/else go to register page.
 ![Grbl Pin Diagram](http://users.metropolia.fi/~bikashs/supertrio/firstpage.JPG)
+### Visitor
+Visitor in this case are everybody who visit first page, therefore even other type of user have to go through visitors page.
+Even there's search box, but after search query is send, it again force to login, or register.
+So Visitor either login or click to Register.
+Where they are ask few basic info to enter and then they are converted to Registered users.